alexelshamouty/spot-prices/README.md

 ## Usage

 Deploy this script as an AWS Lambda function.
-Ensure the Lambda function has the necessary permissions to access EC2 and S3 services.
+You need the serverless framework.

+From there just sls deploy and the framework will take care of the rest.